Do you feel like you need another filling every time you see the dentist? But why do you need them? And how do these fillings actually benefit you?

-Do you feel like you need another filling every time you see the dentist?
-But why do you need them?
-And how do these fillings actually benefit you?
-Dental practices like Bella Smiles of Riverhead, Roslyn and Nesconsent on Long Island, NY want you to know the warning signs that you might need a filling, what to expect when getting a filling and how you should care for them.
+Dental practices like Bella Smiles of Riverhead, Roslyn and Nesconset on Long Island, NY, want you to know the warning signs that you might need a filling.
+We’ll show you what to expect when getting a filling and how you should care for them.

 Why Do You Need A Filling?

-When food particles and saliva combine, they can form a clear but sticky substance called plaque which can coat your teeth.
-If this substance is not removed through regular brushing and flossing, then bacteria will begin breaking down this buildup.
-However, the digestive acids that these bacteria release will keep eating, moving through the plaque and on to your healthy tooth enamel beneath it.
-This is tooth decay and, if allowed to continue, it will eventually weaken your enamel, even causing a hole in it — a cavity.
+The digestive acids that these bacteria release will keep eating your healthy tooth enamel beneath it.
+This is tooth decay.
+If allowed to continue, it will eventually weaken your enamel and cause a hole in it.
 Cavities expose the inside of your tooth, making it vulnerable to nerve sensitivity and even infection.

 How Do You Recognize Decay?